-In addition, CIRCOR's operations depend on infrastructure in a number of foreign countries in which it operates, and, therefore, a failure of any of those infrastructures could adversely affect its operations.
+CIRCOR's operations depend on infrastructure in a number of foreign countries in which it operates, and, therefore, a failure of any of those infrastructures could adversely affect its operations.
 CIRCOR's most significant foreign markets are Canada, China, Germany, Italy and the United Kingdom.
 In these countries, CIRCOR is not aware of any significant weaknesses in their infrastructure.

 CIRCOR continues to develop detailed contingency plans to deal with unexpected issues which may occur.
 These plans include the identification of appropriate resources and response teams.
 Individual business managers at each of CIRCOR's subsidiaries and operating units are responsible to ensure their business functions continue to operate normally.
 While the specifics vary by operation, the general contingency planning strategies include: increasing the on-hand supply of raw materials and finished goods; identifying alternate suppliers of raw materials; ensuring key personnel (both business and technical) are physically on-site; backing up critical systems just before year-end; and identifying alternative methods of doing business with customers as necessary.
+CIRCOR expects to complete its contingency plans in the fall of 1999.